 Once you start writing VBA codes, there’s an important thing that you need to learn along with that and that’s using COMMENTS in your VBA codes.

-The point is: Using VBA COMMENT is quite easy and simple, the only thing you need to learn is doing it effectively.
+The point is: Using VBA COMMENT is quite easy and simple, the only thing you need to learn is to do it effectively.

 So today, I’ll be sharing with you all the details about using comments in VBA and all the options related to them.

 What is a VBA Comment

 A VBA COMMENT is a green line of text that helps you to describe the written code.
 In simple words, a comment is a line of text which is not a code and VBA ignores it while executing the code.
 It’s a good practice (I’d say one of the best) to add comments in your VBA codes.

 As I said commenting in a VBA code is one of the best practices and there are a few benefits that come with it.